gitkraken/gitkraken-client-docs/gitkraken-client/git-flow.md

 Hotfixes are for quickly pushing out a change to your production branch.
 Common examples of hotfixes are fixing typos, and bugs that need to be pushed out as soon as possible to production.

-When finishing a hotfix, GitKraken Client will merge the changes into both `master` and `develop`.
+When finishing a hotfix, GitKraken Desktop will merge the changes into both `master` and `develop`.

 <img src="/wp-content/uploads//finish-hotfix.gif" class="img-bordered img-responsive center">